-A. Minimum Qualifications: Applicants must possess the minimum qualifications for the position.
+A. Minimum Qualifications: Determines basic eligibility for the position.
 Applicants who do not meet all of the education and experience factors at the GS-11 equivalent are considered NOT qualified for the position.
 Applicants must apply for all levels for which they wish to be considered.
-Once an applicant has been identified as the selected individual, then the applicant will begin at the GS-11 or GS-12 or GS-13 equivalent depending on the selected candidate's qualifications.
+Once an applicant has been selected, then the candidate will begin at the GS-11 or GS-12 or GS-13 equivalent depending on the selected candidate's qualifications.

-A Bachelor's degree with significant study in, but not limited to public health, agriculture, nutrition, food and agricultural economics, international development, humanitarian assistance or other related field and at least three (3) years of progressively responsible experience in humanitarian assistance and/or international development, of which one (1) year must be related to international food and nutrition security (in-kind food which may include local/regional purchase, cash transfer or food voucher programs).
-A minimum of one (1) year of overseas professional experience in a developing country is required.
-Experience or technical skills in nutrition, water, sanitation and hygiene (WASH), markets, and monitoring and evaluation (M&E) are highly desired.
+A Bachelor's degree with at least three (3) years of progressively responsible experience in humanitarian assistance and/or international development, of which one (1) year must be related to international food and nutrition security (in-kind food aid, local/regional purchase, cash transfer or food voucher programs) in needs assessment, analysis, and implementing emergency or development food assistance activities.
+Experience or technical skills in nutrition, water, sanitation and hygiene (WASH), markets, and monitoring and evaluation (M&E) are highly desired